bokeh/bokeh/sphinx/source/docs/user_guide/categorical.rst

 Bokeh to plot categorical data on categorical ranges.

 Basic categorical ranges are represented in Bokeh as sequences of strings.
-For example, the list of seasons:
+For example, a list of the four seasons:

 .. code-block:: python